edgelessNetwork/contracts/README.md

 ### Swapping Contracts

 - **Curve3Pool Contract**: Designed for the swapping of assets within a stablecoin pool, this contract facilitates efficient asset exchange, crucial for marketplace liquidity.
-Used for swapping USDT ⇒ Dai
+Used for swapping Usdt ⇒ Dai
 - **Maker Peg Stability Module**: This contract ensures the stability of the Dai token's value relative to the US Dollar, a vital aspect for maintaining trust and consistency in the marketplace.
 Used for swapping USDC⇒Dai

 ### Asset Contracts

-- **USDC, USDT, and DAI**: These contracts manage the respective stablecoins, ensuring their smooth operation and integration into the marketplace.
+- **USDC, Usdt, and Dai**: These contracts manage the respective stablecoins, ensuring their smooth operation and integration into the marketplace.
 - **Steth (Staked Eth)**: This contract handles the staked version of Ether, a critical component of the staking strategy within the ecosystem.

 ### Deposit Flows